 Be inquisitive.
 Start a new journey with food.
 Start a new journey about you.

 How you approach food over Christmas is a choice.
-You can chose to enjoy it, or you can chose to be scared of it, and you can chose to respect the hold it has over you.
+You can choose to enjoy it, or you can choose to be scared of it, and you can choose to respect the hold it has over you.

 Friends and family can help, let them know how, share your intentions.